Hill East

 Hill East is a residential neighborhood in Washington, D.C. located in the Southeast quadrant of the city.
-It is bounded by the Kingman Park neighborhood at C Street to the north, by the Anacostia River to the east and south, and by Capitol Hill at 15th Street to the west.
+It is bounded by the Kingman Park neighborhood at East Capitol Street SE to the north, by the Anacostia River to the east and south, and by Capitol Hill at 15th Street to the west.
 Hill East includes landmarks such as the Congressional Cemetery, the former RFK Stadium, and the D.C.
 Armory.
-It will be home to the future $3.7 billion New Commanders Stadium mixed-use development project.
+New Stadium at RFK Campus will open in 2030.

 History

 Hill East is the contemporary name for the eastern end of the Capitol Hill neighborhood, coined to give the area its own modern identity distinct from the historic district.
 While the area had long been part of Capitol Hill, particularly Barney Circle, Hill East as a distinct neighborhood began circulating in the mid-2010s and formally by the D.C. government by the end of the decade.
 The existing neighborhood is primarily early 20th‑century brick rowhouses—flat‑front Wardman-style homes with full-width porches, and some Victorian models—with small front lawns, alleys, and occasional carriage houses.
 The community gardens, tree-lined streets, and area green spaces contribute to the neighborhood's reputation as a nature-rich enclave within Washington, D.C..
 Hill East and adjacent Kingman Park are the only Ward 7 neighborhoods west of the Anacostia River.